 Orientation and Mobility

-The focus of Orientation & Mobility services are to work with students who have a visual impairment to travel throughout the school environment safely and efficiently.
+The focus of Orientation & Mobility services is to work with students who have a visual impairment to travel throughout the school environment safely and efficiently.
 Instruction in Orientation and Mobility includes techniques for independent travel and progress towards independence in all travel environments.
 Orientation and Mobility may provide services in the school setting such as: concept development in body awareness and directional/positional awareness; sighted guide techniques; use of low vision aids related to travel skills; and use of a white cane, a telescopic device, or another adaption.
 Services provided by orientation and mobility staff may include: screening, intervention, evaluation, consultation, and direct therapy.

 The focus of the Assistive Technology Support Team is to work in collaboration with a student’s IEP team to determine if assistive devices or techniques may be indicated to enable a student to participate in his/her educational program.
-The Assistive Technology Support Team offers assistance in selecting appropriate devices; obtaining the devices or programs for trial and/or use for students; and providing equipment training to students and staff.
+The Assistive Technology Support Team offers assistance in selecting appropriate devices; obtaining the devices or programs for trial and/or use for students, and providing equipment training to students and staff.
 The Assistive Technology Support Team may provide services in the school environment through: exploring other means of communication for students who find it difficult to express themselves verbally; using alternative devices or techniques to assist students who find it difficult to use traditional written communication; assisting visually impaired students who find it difficult to read regular print materials; and assisting students in overcoming difficult listening environments, as well as provide devices to help students with hearing impairments function appropriately in their daily communication settings.